Israel says it's preparing for the possibility of a lengthy war against Iran

 Iran threatens head of UN nuclear watchdog

-Grossi, the head of the U.N. nuclear watchdog, warned Friday at an emergency meeting of the U.N.
-Security Council against attacks on Iran’s nuclear reactors, particularly its only commercial nuclear power plant in the southern city of Bushehr.
+Grossi, the head of the U.N. nuclear watchdog, on Friday warned against attacks on Iran’s nuclear reactors, particularly its only commercial nuclear power plant in the southern city of Bushehr.

 “In case of an attack on the Bushehr nuclear power plant, a direct hit would result in a very high release of radioactivity,” Grossi said, adding: “This is the nuclear site in Iran where the consequences could be most serious.”

-Note: This story has been corrected to show Israel hit one centrifuge production site, not two.